Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-0.1.0/learn/rpcvnetvar.md

 It uses a `BoolNetworkVariable` to represent the "IsOpen" state.
 If I open the door and a player connects after this, the host will replicate all the world's information to that new player, including the door's state.

-## Why not use NetworkVariabless for everything?
+## Why not use NetworkVariables for everything?

 `RPC`s are simpler.